 Our exclusive Ger Camps are set up in remote locations—complete with elevated beds, a separate ger for your meals and even a toilet tent and a shower tent.
 You do also have your own mongolian cook, who will surpise you about how meals are innovatively prepared in these remote areas.
 There is no electricity here, so do set aside a few portable power banks!

-Red Rock Ger Camp is a seasonal, low impact ger camp isolated right next to the reserve area.
+Ikh Nart Wilderness Camp is a seasonal, low impact ger camp isolated right next to the reserve area.
 To get here, you take the southeasterly route along the Trans-Mongolian railway line towards Beijing by local train from Ulaanbaatar, and drive the remaining 40 kilometers to the camp.
 This is a fixed camp, with dinner, library and shower tents.
-Electricty is available here.
+Electricity is available here.

 Jalman Meadows Ger Camp